smXplorer/AlliGator/docs/source/alligator-version-history.rst

 -------------------

-    + Bug fix: invalid phasor calculation when no background correction was applied
+    - Bug Fixes: invalid phasor calculation when no background correction was applied

 -----------------
 0.18 (2019-06-19)